deephaven-examples/deephaven-ib/README.md

 See the [Deephaven Documentation](https://deephaven.io/core/docs/) for details.

 ## Launch the Deephaven IDE

+Once the Deephaven server is started, you can launch the Deephaven IDE.
+The Deephaven IDE is a web-based interface for working with Deephaven.
+Once in the IDE, you can run queries, create notebooks, and visualize data.
+You can also run all of the example code below and the more complex examples in [./examples](./examples).

 To launch the Deephaven IDE, navigate to [http://localhost:10000/ide/](http://localhost:10000/ide/) in your web browser.
 How you authenticate will depend upon how authentication is configured.